panemu/ngx-panemu-table/projects/demo/src/app/doc/inline-editing/index.md

 ## Listening To Cell Edit

 In the example below, the Country and City cells are logically connected.
 If the user selects a country, the options in City are updated.
 It is achieved by overriding `PanemuTableEditingController.onCommitEdit`.
+Also this table is on edit mode initially.

 {{ NgDocActions.demo("InlineEditing3Component") }}